 Butner Lake WMA proves to be a quiet, peaceful, and remote camping area for those looking for some North Carolina solitude.

 There are a decent number of spots along a dirt/gravel road.
 Those with RVs or trailers should scout ahead for a good campsite as the road can be difficult to navigate or turn around on after a certain point.
-Make sure to abide by the leave no trace principles, especially pack in, pack out, as this camping area unfortunately can get filled with trash during hunting season.
+Make sure to abide by the leave no trace principles as this camping area unfortunately can get filled with trash during hunting season.